SRF Limited: History

-Business Segments
+Business segments

-Technical Textiles Business
+Technical textiles

-SRF is the largest manufacturer of technical textiles and textile oriented in India.
-SRF’s product basket for technical textiles contains tyre cord fabrics, belting fabrics, and industrial yarn.
+SRF is the largest manufacturer of technical textiles in India.
+SRF's technical textile products contain tyre cord fabrics, belting fabrics, and industrial yarn.

-Fluorochemicals Business
+Fluorochemicals

-Set up in the year 1989, SRF’s Fluoro chemicals Business drives its work through the sale of refrigerants, pharma propellants, and industrial chemicals.
-The company has allocated capital to enter the Fluoro polymers business.
+Set up in the year 1989, SRF's fluorochemicals business makes refrigerants, pharma propellants, and industrial chemicals.
+The company has allocated capital to enter the fluoropolymers business.

-Specialty Chemicals Business
+Specialty chemicals

-SRF's Specialty Chemicals Business is involved in the development and production of advanced intermediates for Agrochemical and Pharmaceutical applications.
+SRF's specialty chemicals business is involved in the development and production of advanced intermediates for agrochemical and pharmaceutical applications.

-Packaging Films Business
+Packaging films

-SRF's Packaging Films Business manufactures BOPET and BOPP films for use in industries as diverse as food and non-food packaging, labelling, industrial and various other end applications.
+SRF's packaging films business manufactures BOPET and BOPP films for use in food and non-food packaging, labelling, industrial and other end applications.

-Market Leadership
+Market leadership

 The company is a market leader in most of its business segments in India and commands a significant global presence in some of its businesses/products, namely Difluoro & Trifluoro Alkyl Intermediates (global no. 1), Nylon 6 Tyre Cord (global no. 2) and Belting Fabrics (global no. 3).
 SRF is the only Indian manufacturer of ozone friendly refrigerants, namely F 134a and F 32, both of which it has developed using indigenous technology.
 With the addition of F 125, SRF is now the largest producer and seller of refrigerants in India and has further consolidated its market leadership.
 SRF obtained ASHRAE (American Society of Heating, Refrigeration, Air-conditioning Engineers) certification for R-467A, its low GWP refrigerant blend for stationary air-conditioning applications.
 It is the first-ever refrigerant from India to have received this certification by the ASHRAE Standards Committee under the Designation and Safety Classification of Refrigerants.
 SRF acquired the Dymel® HFA 134a/P regulated medical pharmaceutical propellant business from DuPont™ in January 2015 and became one of the few manufacturers of Pharma grade HFA 134a/P in the world.